clydebarrow/esphome-docs-hugo/content/components/climate/bang_bang.md

 The behavior of the bang-bang controller is a topic that has surfaced on the ESPHome Discord server countless times -- many people have been confused by what it does.
-While they are similar, there are two key differences between the bang-bang component and the {{< docref "thermostat/" "thermostat" >}} component:
+While they are similar, there are two key differences between the bang-bang component and the {{< docref "thermostat" "thermostat" >}} component:

 - When actions are triggered
 - How the set points are used by the controller